 Causes of Ozone Layer Depletion

-The major cause of the thinning of the ozone layer is the use of chloro-fluoro-carbons or CFCs and Hydro- Chloro-fluoro-carbons or HCFCs.
-They are compounds of chlorine, fluorine, and carbon such as CF3Cl, CHCl2F etc. These are used as refrigerants in refrigerators, ACs, and cooling plants.
-These molecules can destroy O3 molecules and hence make the O3 layer thinner.
+The primary reason behind the reduction of the ozone layer is the use of Hydro- Chloro-fluoro-carbons (HCFCs) and chloro-fluoro-carbons ( CFCs).
+They are compounds of chlorine, fluorine, and carbon such as CF3Cl, CHCl2F etc. These are used as refrigerants in refrigerators, air conditioners, and in cooling plants.
+These molecules can destroy O3 molecules and therefore depletion of the O3 layer.

 Nitrogen oxides such as nitrous oxide are also very reactive to O3 and are also responsible for holes in the ozone layer.
 These molecules are released by burning fossil fuels by cars and especially airplanes which fly near the ozone layer.